Vodno: Hydrography

 The objects that are on a higher above sea level are using the arterial underground water, and the objects that are placed on lower above sea level use the well water ones.

 The water is bacteriologically and chemically clean.

 Vodno has a mini waterfall which is 15 meters high and is more active in spring when the snow coverlet is melting.

 Vodno has a lot of springs too that are used for the need of the local people.

 Vegetation

-From vegetation on Vodno mountain you can find deciduous and evergreen plants.
+On Vodno mountain, deciduous and evergreen plants can be found.

-From the deciduous you can find the wild chestnut, lime tree, oak etc.
+From the deciduous, there is the wild chestnut, lime tree, oak etc.

 The evergreen plants are in bigger number related to the deciduous one.
-From the evergreen plants you can find the pine from the both sides of the mountain.
+From the evergreen plants there is pine from both sides of the mountain.
 In smaller number there are the juniperus and the boxwood.